G4CMP/G4CMP/examples/quasiparticle/README.md

 ## Tutorial Example 2: Scanning Energy Depositions in a Planar Resonator

 We now present a tutorial based on the same geometry that is intended to showcase some of the power of G4CMP-V10's new QP tracking.
-In this, we will study the time evolution of the quasiparticle density in one of the superconducting resonators on the chip, for energy depositions at two different points: one in the ground plane (Point 1) and one directly within the coplanar waveguide's inner conductor (Point 1).
+In this, we will study the time evolution of the quasiparticle density in the top left superconducting resonator on the chip, for energy depositions at two different points: one in the ground plane (Point 1) and one directly within the coplanar waveguide's inner conductor (Point 1).

 <img width="690" height="686" alt="image" src="https://github.com/user-attachments/assets/df48c971-5ca2-44c5-81cb-a79a00425dd6" />